-REGISTRY POLICIES AND PROCEDURES FOR ESTABLISHMENT OR REVISION OF SPECIFICATIONS AND POLICIES.
+4. REGISTRY POLICIES AND PROCEDURES FOR ESTABLISHMENT OR REVISION OF SPECIFICATIONS AND POLICIES.

+4.1.
 Domain-Name Dispute Resolution.

-During the Term of this Agreement, Registrar shall have in place a policy and procedures for resolution of disputes concerning Registered Names in accordance with the ICANN Uniform Domain Name Dispute Resolution Policy and the Uniform Rapid Suspension System ("URS") as set forth on the ICANN website and or RO's website(s)(or such other URL as RO may designate), as amended from time to time ("Dispute Policy").
+4.1.1.
+During the Term of this Agreement, Registrar shall have in place policies and procedures for resolution of disputes concerning Registered Names in accordance with the ICANN UDRP and URS as set forth on the ICANN website and or RO's website(s)(or such other URL as RO may designate), as amended from time to time ("Dispute Policy").

-In particular in relation to URS:Registrar must accept and process payments for the renewal of a domain name by a URS Complainant in cases where the URS Complainant prevailed and

-Registrar MUST NOT renew a domain name to such a URS Complainant for longer than one year.
+4.1.2.
+With regard to URS: (a) Registrar must accept and process payments for the renewal of a domain name by a URS Complainant in cases where the URS Complainant prevailed and (b) Registrar must not renew a domain name to such a URS Complainant for longer than one year.

+4.2.
 Registrar's Ongoing Obligation to Comply with New or Revised Specifications and Policies.

-During the Term of this Agreement, Registrar shall comply with the terms of this Agreement and with all agreed new or revised terms of its Registrar Agreement with CentralNic.
+4.2.1.
+During the Term of this Agreement, Registrar shall comply with the terms of this Agreement and with all agreed new or revised terms of its CentralNic Registrar Agreement with CentralNic.

-RO has the rights to amend this Agreement subject to material changes being approved by ICANN and at least ninety (90) days email notice of any revisions before any such revisions become binding upon Registrar; however the Registrar reserves the right to accept the revised terms with less notice.

-For all purposes under this Agreement, the policies specifically identified by RO on the Support -> Documentation section of the CentralNic Console as of the date of this Agreement as having been adopted by RO before the date of this Agreement shall be treated in the same manner and have the same effect as "Registry Policies".
-Such RO Policies are hereby incorporated by reference and shall be binding on Registrar.
-RO may amend or otherwise revise any of such RO Policies from time to time by providing ninety (90) days prior email written notice.
+4.2.2.
+For all purposes under this Agreement, the policies specifically identified by RO on the “Support > Documentation” section of the CentralNic Console as of the date of this Agreement as having been adopted by RO before the date of this Agreement shall be treated in the same manner and have the same effect as Registry Policies.
+Such Registry Policies are hereby incorporated by reference and shall be binding on Registrar.
+RO may amend or otherwise revise any of such Registry Policies from time to time by providing ninety (90) days prior written notice.
 Registrar agrees that if it does not agree to any such amendment or modification, its sole recourse is to terminate this Agreement.

+4.3.
 Reservation of Rights for RO.
-RO reserves the right to instruct the Registry Services Provider to deny, cancel, transfer or otherwise make unavailable any registration that it deems necessary, in its discretion;

-to protect the integrity and stability of the registry; (2) to comply with any applicable laws, government rules or requirements, requests of law enforcement, in compliance with any dispute resolution process; (3) to avoid any liability, civil or criminal, on the part of RO, as well as its affiliates, subsidiaries or subcontractors, or the officers, directors, representatives, employees, or stockholders of any of them; (4) for violations of this Agreement; or (5) to correct mistakes made by RO or any registrar in connection with a domain name registration RO also reserves the right to hold or lock a domain name during resolution of a dispute.
+RO reserves the right to instruct the Registry Services Provider to deny, cancel, transfer or otherwise make unavailable any registration that it deems necessary, in its discretion: (a) to protect the integrity and stability of the registry; (b) to comply with any applicable laws, government rules or requirements, requests of law enforcement, in compliance with any dispute resolution process; (c) to avoid any liability, civil or criminal, on the part of RO, as well as its affiliates, subsidiaries or subcontractors, or the officers, directors, representatives, employees, or stockholders of any of them; (d) for violations of this Agreement; or (e) to correct mistakes made by RO or any registrar in connection with a domain name registration RO also reserves the right to hold or lock a domain name during resolution of a dispute.
 RO will provide Registrar notice via EPP, email or phone call of any cancelation, transfers or changes made to any registration by RO not initiated by the registrar.

-Within two (2) weeks after each Registry TLD general availability, Registry Operator will allow and support bulk transfer to Registrar, without extension of the registration term, and Registry Operator will reimburse Registrar for fees incurred under the transfer policy.
+4.4.
+Bulk Transfer.
+Within two (2) weeks after each TLD(s)’ general availability, RO will allow and support bulk transfer to Registrar, without extension of the registration term, and Registry Operator will reimburse Registrar for fees incurred under the transfer policy.

-FEES
+5. FEES.